RickyTaterSalad/FireServer/README.md

 6. exampleData/* has example for adding each item.
 IDs will need to be altered to match your DB items

+#Populate database

+1. debug/populateDb.js will populate the database with - department, station,two users, 7 posts
+2. username for the posts is fire
+3. make sure mongo server is running before calling the script

 # Structure

 1. models - schema for mongo